 This website showcases DCRC projects, and links to dementia resources; for any person interested in, or affected by dementia.

 ‘Dementia Downunder’ is an online support group and information resource which has been created to assist families and carers who need information fast.
 When people are thrust into the world of dementia care they often do not have time to research practical information.
-This site is run by family carer, dementia advocate and DiCA member Brett Partington and is about ‘people helping people’ .
+This site is run by family carer, dementia advocate and DiCA dementia champion Brett Partington and is about ‘people helping people’ .